 Ocala is known as “horse country,” which makes me the worst driver.
 I drive, and I gape.
 Horse mansions and ranches populate the rolling hillsides—well, Florida has ‘hills’ as in a foot of bumpy land—and husky, well-groomed, prized steads graze the land.
 I am in love.
 Like a little girl, I want a pony, and I want to ride one.
 Can I take them all home, please?
 You can tour the ranches.

-If you love Cuban food, you will barely make it into the revitalized historic downtown square.
+If you love Cuban food, you will barely make it into the revitalized historic downtown Ocala square.
 Don’t make the mistake of driving by Latinos y Mas for lunch or dinner.
+This is one of the best places to eat in Ocala if you are looking for amazing Spanish cuisine and has great reviews.

 Surrounded by darker wood tables and booths with a Spanish flair, prepare for large portioned Latin Fusion.
 Of course, you can munch on anything authentically Cuban plus tacos and the fish of the day covered in a unique salsa.
 With tender roasted Cuban pork, cassava, and black beans, nothing served here could possibly taste terrible.